January 27, 2023

 CONDUCT

-Failure to observe core infection prevention protocols may result in disciplinary measures or exclusion from certain areas.
+Failure to observe core infection prevention protocols may result in re-education requirements, disciplinary measures, and/or exclusion from certain areas.
 Only managers and healthcare providers have a need to query any individual regarding COVID related issues.

 CONCLUSION